-Third Place: Nvidia GeForce RTX 2060 Super
+Also Great: Nvidia GeForce RTX 2060 Super

 If you’re looking for a “budget” choice that still has ray tracing, then this is your pick.

-The GeForce RTX 2060 Super is the oldest model that we can recommend that has ray tracing.
+The Nvidia GeForce RTX 2060 Super is the oldest model that we can recommend that has ray tracing.
 It handles both 1080p and 1440p admirably well, better than the base 2070 model, for around the same price!
 Overall, it has a good QHD and FHD performance.
 This is also the least expensive NVIDIA card which has both ray-tracing capabilities and DLSS hardware (the aforementioned technique which helps ease heavier burdens for the GPU).

 The reason why budget is in quotation marks is because this card is still very much not cheap.
 Unfortunately, ray tracing graphics can’t but be expensive and even this older model is far from being readily accessible for all prospective users.

-Best budget pick: AMD Radeon RX 5600 XT
+Budget Pick: AMD Radeon RX 5600 XT

 Not the cheapest pick on our list, but a very solid pick in almost all departments

-AMD’s Radeon RX 5600 XT had one purpose when it came out: be better than NVIDIA’s 2060 Super.
+The AMD Radeon RX 5600 XT had one purpose when it came out: be better than NVIDIA’s 2060 Super.
 It accomplished this with flying colors.
 It’s anywhere between five to ten percent more powerful, requires less power due to AMD’s 7nm process and their RDNA architecture, and also supports Radeon Image Sharpening.
 For those who are unaware, this is a feature that renders graphics at a higher quality without applying any extra stress on the card.